Summary of ESI target

 As part of this determination process, the Department of Energy Resources (DOER) solicited written stakeholder input addressing whether Massachusetts should adopt targets for energy storage systems.
 After careful review and consideration of the comments received, as well as research and analysis in line with the department’s State of Charge energy storage study, DOER has determined that the appropriate next step for the Commonwealth is the adoption of an aspirational 200 Megawatt hour (MWh) energy storage target for electric distribution companies to procure viable and cost-effective energy storage systems to be achieved by January 1, 2020.

 The Act further requires that each electric distribution company submit a report to DOER no later than January 1, 2020 detailing how they have complied with the energy storage target set by the department.
-To better understand the achievement of the target, DOER has asked that the electric distribution companies submit annual reports beginning on January 1, 2018.
+To better track how utilities are achieving the target, DOER has asked that the electric distribution companies submit annual reports beginning on February 15, 2018.
 DOER has requested that the reports include information on the amount of energy storage procured by each company, the cost-effectiveness of the energy storage projects undertaken, how wholesale market opportunities were identified and monetized, and for any recommendations for programs and policies to ensure the continued cost-effective deployment of energy storage.
 Based on lessons learned from this initial target, DOER will determine whether to set additional procurement targets beyond January 1, 2020.

 On May 30th, the DOER held a stakeholder event in order to facilitate discussion on the potential inclusion of energy storage technologies in the Commonwealth's Alternative Energy Portfolio Standard (APS) and additional potential energy storage incentives.
 The event included four panels comprised of various industry representatives and moderated by DOER.
 Slides from the event can be found below.